 The oil, in combination with the direct heat of the pan, cooks the inside while making the outside of the fritters crispy.
 The oil creates a barrier that traps steam inside the fritter, cooking it from the inside out.
 This trapped steam prevents the inside of the fritter from soaking up the oil, but the oil must be hot – around 350ºF – in order to do its job

 Allow the oil to heat before adding the first fritter.
 A candy thermometer allows you to measure it exactly, but you can also make an educated guess by watching the oil.
-You should be able to see the oil start to move around the pan and you can feel the heat from the pan when holding your hand about 4 inches above the surface.
+You should be able to see the oil start to move around the pan, and you can feel the heat from the pan when holding your hand about 4 inches above the surface.
 Test the oil for readiness by dropping a small chunk of the batter into the oil.
-If it sizzles it is good to go.
-No noise and it needs to heat a little more.
+If it sizzles, it is good to go.
+No noise means it needs to heat a little more.
 Major splattering means it’s too hot.
 Turn down the heat and let it cool for a moment.

 An important aspect of pan frying is what you do when the food is done cooking.
-Most of the absorbed oil is not absorbed during the actual frying process, but in the first few seconds after the fritter is out of the pan.
-This is why we put the hot fritters onto a cooling rack, instead of directly onto paper towels.
-It allows the excess oil to drip away from the fritters, instead of creating a pool of oil that can be easily absorbed.
+Most of the absorbed oil is not absorbed during the actual frying process but in the first few seconds after the fritter is out of the pan.
+This is why we put the hot fritters onto a cooling rack instead of directly onto paper towels.
+It allows the excess oil to drip away from the fritters instead of creating a pool of oil that can be easily absorbed.
 It also helps keep the fritters crispy as they cool.

 Serving Suggestions